 If you can, embark on your journey with one or more friends.
 Having someone to chat with keeps you engaged and helps you from slipping into boredom and drowsiness.
 Bringing a friend along also gives you someone to split driving duties with when you’re feeling tired.

-- forgetting the last few miles you drove
+- Can’t remember the last few miles driven

 Road trips are a great way to satisfy your adventurous side, but driving long distances can be dangerous if you’re not prepared.
 Before you embark on your next trip make sure your car is road trip ready, your insurance is up-to-date and you follow our tips and tricks on staying awake while driving.